Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

 - Enable reading and writing values of characteristics and descriptors registered in the local GATT server

   You can [register callbacks to respond to read and write value requests from server clients](#respond-to-read-and-write-value-requests-from-server-clients).

-- Manage advertising options

-  You can [set up GATT advertising](#manage-the-advertise-options) in the local BLE adapter.

 ## Prerequisites